Abdul Ahad | Senior Full-Stack Engineer | Last Updated: May 2026

 What is the purpose of the useTransition hook?

 The useTransition hook allows you to categorize state updates as non-urgent transitions.
-This instructs React's concurrent renderer to prioritize urgent updates (like typing in an input) while processing the heavier transition (like filtering a large list) in the background without freezing the UI.
+This instructs React's concurrent renderer to prioritize urgent updates (like typing) while processing heavier transitions in the background without freezing the UI or blocking user input.

 What is the useOptimistic hook used for?

-The useOptimistic hook provides a way to temporarily show a new UI state while an asynchronous action (like a network request) is pending.
-If the request succeeds, the UI syncs with the exact server response.
-If it fails, React automatically rolls back the optimistic update to its previous state.
+The useOptimistic hook provides a way to temporarily show a new UI state while an asynchronous action is pending.
+If the request succeeds, the UI syncs with the server.
+If it fails, React automatically rolls back the update to its previous state.

 Do I still need Redux in React 19?